Skip to main content

 The Foundation year in Social Sciences takes place the year before your degree.
 It will provide you with a solid grounding of knowledge and study skills in preparation for your degree.

 You will study four year-long modules that cover all subject areas that make up the social and behavioural sciences.
-The subjects covered on this course are criminology, sociology, psychology, economics and politics.
+The subjects covered on this course are criminology, sociology, psychology and economics.
 You will develop a foundation knowledge of these subjects and begin to explore the boundaries and overlap between these inter-related disciplines.

 You will cultivate a range of study skills that will support your transition onto your chosen BA/BSc, these include academic reading, developing arguments, understanding assessment strategies and giving presentations.
 You will also learn how to carry out research and conduct statistical analysis.